MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-install.md

 Starting in the August 2021 Dynamics 365 Marketing release, you can opt in for data and AI-powered real-time customer journey orchestration capabilities.

 > [!NOTE]
-> Real-time customer journey orchestration features are limited to North America and Europe.
+> Currently, real-time customer journey orchestration features are limited to North America (NAM) and Europe (EUR).
+Read more: [Datacenter regions](/power-platform/admin/new-datacenter-regions).

 ## Steps to opt-in to real-time marketing